spawaskar-cora/cora-docs/docs/user-guide/modules/specimens/specimens.md

 ## Specimen Actions or Details

 The screenshot below shows the Actions or Details menu for the selected specimen.
-Here you can enter assoication data for the speciemn.
+Here you can enter association data for the specimen.
 Each of the Action or Details menu option is explained in the following section.

 ![](media/list-of-specimen.png)